capuccino26/16_PRJ_ANALYSIS/README.md

 ## 🛠️ Usage
 - Most of the scripts require high computational resources and were writen to run jobs with [Son of Grid Engine (SGE)](https://wiki.archlinux.org/title/Son_of_Grid_Engine).

+### Star Genome Generate (SCRIPTS/STAR_GENOMEGENERATE.sh)
+- **THIS SCRIPT HAS TO BE EXECUTED FROM THE MAIN FOLDER.**
+- This script uses Genome/Transcriptome (not provided) to create the STAR genome reference for further steps.

+### Data Retrieval and STAR Quantification (SCRIPTS/STAR_RETRIEVAL_QUANT.sh) **SGE**
+- **THIS SCRIPT REQUIRES STAR INDEX** before it can be executed.
+- **THIS SCRIPT HAS TO BE EXECUTED FROM INSIDE "16_PRJ_ANALYSIS/PROJECTS" folder since it uses relative path.**
+- The script reads all available folders with fixed structure (see below), each folder represents one of the 16 projects previously selected.
+- Each folder (for each of the 16 projects) have one file with Access Number information (SRR_Acc_List.txt), which is the main file for reads information.
+- After data retrieval, the script will run [FastP](https://pmc.ncbi.nlm.nih.gov/articles/PMC6129281/) for cleaning and generation of quality reports.
+- After cleaning, the script then run [STAR](https://github.com/alexdobin/STAR) for generating quantification tables.
+- Finally, the script runs [MULTIQC](https://github.com/MultiQC/MultiQC) for generating general report and [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for individual reports.
+- All logs are saved and the reads are removed for cleaning space.

+### Salmon Indexing (SCRIPTS/SALMON_INDEX.sh)
+- **THIS SCRIPT HAS TO BE EXECUTED FROM THE MAIN FOLDER.**
+- This script uses Genome/Transcriptome (not provided) to create the Salmon Index for further steps.

 ### Data Retrieval and Salmon Quantification (SCRIPTS/SALMON_RETRIEVAL_QUANT.sh) **SGE**
 - **THIS SCRIPT REQUIRES SALMON INDEX** before it can be executed.
 - **THIS SCRIPT HAS TO BE EXECUTED FROM INSIDE "16_PRJ_ANALYSIS/PROJECTS" folder since it uses relative path.**